Skip to content

 Oily skin happens when your sebaceous glands produce a lot of sebum, the lipid-rich substance that moves from the follicle onto the skin surface.

 Sebum is not useless.
-The Picardo review on sebaceous gland lipids explains that sebum contributes to the skin's surface lipid film and plays a role in barrier function, lubrication, and antimicrobial defence.
+A 2009 study[2] on sebaceous gland lipids explains that sebum contributes to the skin's surface lipid film and plays a role in barrier function, lubrication, and antimicrobial defence.

 In normal human words: your skin makes oil because it is trying to protect itself.